 |Gross Floor Area (m2):||1145|

-This building will be a Certified Passive House.
-The project is a series of three PH certified row houses, with a coach house of conventional construction.
-Designed to facilitate aging in place, it is intended that the three PH suites will be supported by the caretakers suite in the coach house.
-The location, on the banks of the Columbia river, is adjacent to a beautiful boardwalk, offering access to a spectacular landscape, amazing views and plentiful sun.
+The project is a series of three Passive House row houses, with a coach house of conventional construction.
+Designed to facilitate aging in place, it is intended that the three Passive Hosue suites will be supported by the caretakers suite in the coach house.
+The location, on the banks of the Columbia River, is adjacent to a beautiful boardwalk, offering access to a spectacular landscape, amazing views and plentiful sun.

 The construction system is a triple stud frame, insulated with cellulose.
 The roofs are parallel cords trusses.
-The cladding will be a combination of corrugated steel and local cedar.
+The cladding combines corrugated steel and local cedar.